napasornc/c0dew0rd/week 7.5/readme.md

 ```
 > selected paragraph

+My initial lidea is to creaate a mini puzzel game that reader need to find a password in the passage in order to unlock the passage.
+Using the concept of hidden bar that have live Black metal band session.
+The other ideaa is the text will delete itself as the reader read.
+However, I was struggling to visualize so it was hard to translate idea into paper prototype.
+Eventually I lost interest in the text so I decided to move on to Viruses are good for you.

 ## Viruses are good for you

 <img src="Viruses.JPG" width="50%">

 > read [here](http://digbeyond.com/readme/view.php?id=108&course=Code%20Words)

+Viruses are good for you by [Julian Dibbell](http://www.juliandibbell.com/about/)

 ```
 Virus are the electronic form of graffiti